oscarvanderheide/BlochSimulators.jl/docs/src/overview.md

 ## Todo

 - For 3D applications, storing the magnetization at echo times for all voxels may not be feasible.
-The computations can be performed in batches though but is currently not implemented.
+The computations can be performed in batches though but such batching is currently not implemented.
 - Add diffusion operators to both the isochromat and extended phase graph models.
 - Add magnetization transfer model.
 - Add spiral and EPI trajectories.
 - Store `parameters` as `StructArray` rather than `AbstractArray{<:AbstractTissueParameters}`.
-Perhaps separate the spatial coordinates from the tissue parameters.
+- Perhaps separate the spatial coordinates from the tissue parameters.